Have you witnessed a code of conduct violation? Whether an incident occurred on or off campus, the university has an obligation to respond.

 - Disruptive activity

-- Dishonesty and theft
+- Theft and Burglary

-Read the Official USC Code of Conduct.
+Read the Official UofSC Code of Conduct.

 What to Expect

 Students or student organizations who are alleged to have violated the Code of Conduct may bring one advisor with them to both administrative conferences and Carolina Judicial Council hearings.
 This advisor can be a parent, friend, or attorney.
 This advisor is meant to support the student as they go through the conduct process, not speak for the student.
 The student will need to fill out a Consent to Release Information Form for anyone who will attend their meetings with them.
+It is the responsibility of the student to share the date, time and location of their meeting with their advisor.

 Please understand that the University conduct process is different from the criminal judicial system.
 We have worked with our legal counsel to make sure that our policies and practices are consistent with state and federal laws that pertain to due process protections in college disciplinary cases.
 Our system is an educational process designed to help students reflect and grow through honest conversations about values and decision making.
 Consequently, only the student can speak to these issues and first hand to what happened.
 The University’s process is meant to be non-adversarial.
 We do realize that advisors have a role in assisting their clients and we typically have no issue with permitting a break so that students may consult with their advisors during the process.